 - Calculating fields to assess molecular interactions

 Cresset technology centers on the application of the XED force field to the design of new small molecule bioactive compounds.
-Unlike traditional molecular mechanics, the XED approach uses a complex description of atoms to model charge away from atomic centers enabling a more detailed description of electrostatics and excellent reproduction of intermolecular interactions.
-Developed by Dr Andy Vinter and improved by Cresset, the XED force field correctly models substituent effects on aromatics, charge density changes in complex aromatics and the intermolecular interactions of small molecules, water and proteins.
+The XED approach improves traditional molecular mechanics by using a complex description of atoms to model charge away from atomic centers.
+This enables a more detailed description of electrostatics and excellent reproduction of intermolecular interactions.
+Developed by Dr Andy Vinter and refined by Cresset, the XED force field correctly models substituent effects on aromatics, charge density changes in complex aromatics and the intermolecular interactions of small molecules, water and proteins.
 Read more about the XED force field.

 The XED force field calculates excellent electrostatics

 The most important factor affecting molecular recognition is electrostatics, but it is also affected by shape and hydrophobicity.
 Cresset’s approach describes the electrostatic environment around a ligand or protein as a molecular interaction potential (MIP) or field.
-The MIP describes all of the energetically important interactions that a ligand can make with a protein.
-Using a distillation of the MIP to the local maxima we are able to compute a 3D electrostatic similarity of two ligands that enables us to transform the fundamental chemistry of a ligand whilst maintaining the binding to a protein target.
-Read more about fields.
+The MIP describes all of the energetically important interactions that a ligand can make with a protein, and viewing the MIP or a protein provides clear insights as to why some ligands bind more strongly than others.
+Describing molecules in terms of electrostatics rather than structure enables us to sensibly compare molecules from different series.
+Read more about fields on ligands and fields on proteins.

 Electrostatic similarity calculations inform small molecule discovery

-Cresset has a patented method to compare the molecular interaction potential for two molecules and compute a similarity.
-We use this field similarity to:
+Cresset has a patented method to compare the molecular interaction potentials for two molecules and compute a similarity.
+Field similarity is used to:

 - Design new molecules